 HMNZS Canterbury - L421

-HMNZS Canterbury is our Protector-class amphibious and military sealift vessel.
+HMNZS Canterbury is our Protector-fleet amphibious and military sealift vessel.
 Canterbury provides the New Zealand Defence Force with the ability to transport and deploy personnel, vehicles, and supplies around New Zealand’s 15,000-kilometre coast and overseas.

 Conceived as part of Project Protector, the ship was built in the Netherlands by Merewede Shipyards and fitted out by Tenix Shipbuilding (now BAE Systems Australia) in Williamstown.